AVN (magazine): Notable alumni

-AVN Europe

-In October 2007, AVN launched the first ever pan-European, English-language adult industry trade-magazine, AVN Europe, with editorial offices based in Budapest, Hungary.
-For about two years, AVN Europe published monthly issues with reviews and news items as well as in-depth background articles on such topics as historical development, distribution patterns and women's erotica.
-By mid-2009, following a change of editorial staff, the publication lowered its ambitions somewhat, focusing more on photos from trade shows and other light-weight content.
-It folded soon after; the last issue was June 2009.

 Adult Entertainment Expo

 AVN sponsors an annual convention, the AVN Adult Entertainment Expo (AEE), held each January in Las Vegas.
-The Expo is the largest pornography industry trade show in the United States.

 Award Shows

-AVN Adult Movie Awards
+AVN Awards

-AVN also hosts an award show for the adult industry modeled after the Oscars.
+AVN also an award show for the adult industry modeled after the Oscars.
 The awards feature over 100 categories and has an attendance of over 3500 people.
 David Foster Wallace skeptically noted that AVN, in 1997, reviewed over 4,000 new releases in every category in comparison to the 375 films that the Academy Awards were required to see for the Oscars.
 This number increased to 8,000 for the 2008 Awards and Paul Fishbein comments that it is "a very long, horrible process".
 The New York Times noted that the "precise criteria for winning an AVN are not, well, explicit".
 Awards often go to consistent advertisers in AVN.

 Sports columnist Bill Simmons commented that the Awards were "the most secretly captivating telecasts on TV" alongside the National Spelling Bee and Westminster Kennel Club Dog Show.
 Violet Blue, the sex writer, describes the Awards as "big backslapping event where the same companies and same names win year after year...
 To think of the 'porn Oscars' as a true representation of porn's very best is like having sex with a Jenna Jameson love doll and telling your friends you had sex with the porn star".
 Even Tyla Winn, an award winner, had trouble remembering one of her sex scenes that was nominated.

 GayVN Awards

-AVN also sponsors the GAYVN Awards which are presented annually to honor work done in the gay pornography industry.
+AVN also sponsors the GayVN Awards which are presented annually to honor work done in the gay pornography industry.
 Awards for gay adult video were a part of the AVN awards from 1988 to 1998.
 In 1999, AVN decided to separately host the GayVN Awards.

-AVN Online

-AVN produces a publication dedicated to online adult business trends.
-In print and on the web, AVN Online publishes articles devoted to the diverse adult internet experience, such as a story about the Village TV Gay News.